mariogarcia/gradle-grailscmd-plugin/README.md

-gradle-grailscmd-plugin
+gradle-cmd-plugin
 =======================

-A Gradle plugin to invoke Grails commands
+A plugin to launch command line executions as Gradle tasks.

 Goal
 ----